 The project also aims to produce a completely biodegradable film based on polyhydroxyalkanoates (PHA) from paper milling wastewaters that have a very high environmental impact.
 This biodegradable film is to be used in innovative and environmentally friendly containers suitable for packaging food, nutraceutical or pharmaceutical products.

 Next to contributing to less use of oil and gas for energy or feedstocks, the bio-based ingredients have properties that will benefit the overall health of society, with innovations directly impacting consumers.

 The Project consortium

 Project coordinator, Narinder Bains (INEUVO Ltd, United Kingdom) and scientific coordinator Rosalba Lanciotti oversee the work of the seventeen partners from different countries, including Italy, United Kingdom, Germany, Belgium, the Netherlands, Portugal, Ireland, Spain, Switzerland, France.
-The partner represent different sectors with four public research institutes (Unibo, FHNW, Novaid and ITT), four large companies (Smurfit Kappa Italia, Smurfit Kappa France, Barilla and Molino Pivetti) and eight small-medium enterprises ( Mambelli, Ineuvo, Innoven, Avecom, Activatec, Depofarma, Isitec, Tecnopackaging) and the European Federation of Food Science and Technology (EFFoST).
+The partners represent different sectors, with four public research institutes (Unibo, FHNW, Novaid and ITT), four large companies (Smurfit Kappa Italia, Smurfit Kappa France, Barilla and Molino Pivetti) and eight small-medium enterprises ( Mambelli, Ineuvo, Innoven, Avecom, Activatec, Depofarma, Isitec, Tecnopackaging) and the European Federation of Food Science and Technology (EFFoST).